-8.7.2 Java
+8.6.2 Java

-JGraphT [166] offers rich support for graphs.
-It has a clear separation between interfaces, algorithms, and representations.
-It offers a rich class of algorithms.
+JDSL [78] offers rich support for graphs in jdsl.graph.
+It has a clear separation between interfaces, algorithms, and representation.
+It offers an adjacency list representation of graphs that supports directed and undirected edges.

-8.8 Historical Notes and Further Findings
+8.7 Historical Notes and Further Findings

-Special classes of graphs may result in additional requirements on their representation.
+Special classes of graphs may result in additional requirements for their representation.
 An important example is planar graphs - graphs that can be drawn in the plane without edges crossing.
 Here, the ordering of the edges adjacent to a node should be in counterclockwise order with respect to a planar drawing of the graph.
 In addition, the graph data structure should efficiently support iterating over the edges along a face of the graph, a cycle that does not enclose any other node.
 LEDA offers representations for planar graphs.